Get Involved | FAQ | Storytelling | Stay Connected | Resources

 Get Involved!

-- Join our Ambassador Team!
-Please reach out to Makayla Gordon (mgordon@choosewestend.org) if you are interested in being a part of the group of fabulous local volunteers that help us guide the community engagement process.
+- Join the Plan Stewardship Committee.
+Please reach out to Makayla Gordon (mgordon@choosewestend.org) if you are interested in being a part of the group of fabulous local volunteers that help ensure continued collaboration, action, and accountability for the Vision Plan.

 Frequently Asked Questions